 5.1 Classes and Objects

-Classes gather special predefined data and methods together.
-We use them by creating instances:
+Classes are the way we can gather special predefined data and methods together.
+We use them by creating objects, which are instances of a particular class.
+The simplest form of a class in Python looks like the following snippet: